johnnymatthews/blog/190906-how-to-not-be-fat.md

 ## Step one, Eat Less

 There's a lot of bullshit around when it comes to losing weight.
-There's this idea that you need to eat particular foods, or only eat green stuff, or live like a caveman.
+There's this idea that you need to eat particular foods, or only eat green stuff, or live like a caveman to be healthy.
 It's all utter crap.
 The only rule you need to follow when trying to lose weight is this:

 > Put in less than what you put out.